On Smoothing, Regularization and Averaging in Stochastic Approximation Methods for Stochastic Variational Inequalities: Convergence analysis of RSSA scheme

 Since $F$ is continuous and $\eta_k$ and $\e_k$ go to zero, Proposition \ref{prop:sk_estimate}(b1) implies that any limit point of the sequence $\{s_k\}$ converges to a solution of VI$(X,F)$.
 Hence, from the result of part (a), we conclude that any accumulation point of the sequence $\{x_k\}$ generated by {the \ref{algorithm:IRLSA-impl} algorithm} converges to a solution of VI$(X,F)$ almost surely.\\ {(b) \ The statement in part (b) follows by part (a) and Proposition~\ref{prop:sk_estimate}(b2). } \end{proof}

 A reader might question whether Assumption \ref{assum:IRLSA} is vacuous in that there are no set of sequences satisfying the required assumptions.
-We prove that this is not the case by showing that there is a set of stepsize, regularization, and smoothing sequences that satisfy the prescribed requirements. \begin{lemma} Suppose sequences $\{\g_k\}$, $\{\eta_k\}$, and $\{\e_k\}$ are given by $\g_k=\g_0(k+1)^{-a}$, $\eta_k=\eta_0(k+1)^{-b}$, and $\e_k=\e_0(k+1)^{-c}$ where $a$, $b$, and $c$ satisfy the following conditions:
+We \an{show} that this is not the case by showing that there is a set of stepsize, regularization, and smoothing sequences that satisfy the given conditions. \begin{lemma} Suppose sequences $\{\g_k\}$, $\{\eta_k\}$, and $\{\e_k\}$ are given by $\g_k=\g_0(k+1)^{-a}$, $\eta_k=\eta_0(k+1)^{-b}$, and $\e_k=\e_0(k+1)^{-c}$ where $a$, $b$, and $c$ satisfy the following conditions:

 and $\g_0$, $\eta_0$, $\e_0$ are \fytwo{strictly} positive scalars and \fytwo{$\e_0 = \e$}.
 Then, sequences $\{\g_k\}$, $\{\eta_k\}$, and $\{\e_k\}$ satisfy Assumption \ref{assum:IRLSA}. \end{lemma}